quicwg/base-drafts/draft-ietf-quic-recovery.md

 Packets that carry only ACK frames can be heuristically identified by observing packet size.
 Acknowledgement patterns may expose information about link characteristics or application behavior.
-Endpoints can use PADDING frames or bundle acknowledgments with other frames to reduce leaked information.
+To reduce leaked information, endpoints can use PADDING frames, at a potential cost to performance, or bundle acknowledgments with other frames.

 ## Misreporting ECN Markings